lorevity/lorevity/README.md

 - I've been specializing in LuaU for about 6-7 years now.
 I'm also related to creating a graphical interfaces, its operations, and mini-react automations, so I can consider myself both a back-end and front-end developer.
 My projects include a large number of interface libraries, created both for myself and for other people in order.

 - In fact, my hobbies go into different areas.
 Whether it's animation, design, and so on.
-That's because I work alone and I'm always creating something on my own.
-I also don't mind working in a good team, but most of the time all my projects involved only one person.
+That's because I'm working alone so I'm always creating something on my own.
+I don't mind working in a good team, but most of the time all my projects involved only one person.

 - No, I don't ignore the purity of the code and the neatness of my work.
 I have always adhered to perfectionism and tried to become a better person in order to create high-quality work.
 Obviously, there is no ideal, but I always adhere to the good readability of my code, or the type of my visual work.